LaunchCodeEducation/skills-back-end-java/videos/using-git-in-intellij/README.md

 - Go to GitHub and create a new repository with the same name as your repository in IntelliJ
 - Copy the url for the GitHub repo
 - In IntelliJ, go to *VCS->Git->Remotes*
-- Click the `+` button and under "Origin" paste the adress of the remote
+- Click the `+` button and under "Origin" paste the address of the remote

 #### Push to your Remote